-The Workforce Innovation and Opportunity Act of 2014 (WIOA) codifies a robust definition for career pathways and designates local workforce boards as conveners for coordinating these pathways as a system.
-Regional coordination -- particularly through WIOA state and local plans -- helps to integrate resources, policies, data, and performance measures across a variety of entities to sustain high-quality career pathways.
-Enhancing such planning offers several benefits.
+Establishing a regional career pathway system offers several benefits.
 Greater coordination can improve program quality and reduce duplication, overlap, and underutilized capacity across existing programs.
 Consistent data sharing and accountability can clarify the connectivity between programs and support co-enrollment or articulation agreements.
 Well-organized evaluations and needs assessments help to align programs with both partners and regional economic development priorities.

 Illinois is already a national leader in developing systems at the state and regional levels.
-The State participates in the Center for Law and Social Policy's national Alliance for Quality Career Pathways, and has launched the Illinois Pathways and Illinois 60 by 25 Network initiatives.
+The state participates in the Center for Law and Social Policy's national Alliance for Quality Career Pathways, and has launched the Workforce Readiness through Apprenticeships and Pathways and Illinois 60 by 25 Network initiatives.
 Further coordination is necessary to ensure regional resources and structures can properly support existing and emerging career pathway programs as they tackle needs in their communities.
-While grounded in the education and workforce systems, the success of a career pathway approach depends on collaborative leadership and commitment from all regional stakeholders.